 The Family Plot- Cherie Priest

-I've been reading LOTR off and on since April- Tolkien (It's my comfort reading.
-I'm in Two Towers now.
+LOTR - Tolkien I've been reading this off and on since April; it's my comfort reading.
+I'm in The Two Towers now.
 I haven't picked it up lately, but I can pick it up and go on from any point now- I've read it so many times.

 I'll get into these more next month.
 This is ALOT to have going on at once.
 I haven't been tracking my reading like this, so I'm curious to see if this happens again.